Skip to main content

 UtiqConsentNotSetException

-A user has not given his consent or that user was not asked to accept or reject consent.
+User has not provided consent or has not been prompted to accept or reject it.

 UserOptedOutFromUtiqException